ycexiao/scikit-package/doc/source/new-project-guide/level-1-tutorial.rst

         """Calculate the dot product of two vectors.""" return np.dot(a, b)

-Below, let's reuse the function within the same file:
+In the same file, copy and paste the block of code below to reuse the function ``dot_product``.

 .. code-block:: python